nslocomotives/text_alert_function/docs/pull_request_template.md

 # Checklist
 - [ ] Code contains tests for the feature/problem this PR is addressing
 - [ ] All tests pass
-- [ ] Your commits have been squashed/rebased/etc. for reviewer clarity

 # Additional Notes: